ginamc/FEND-feed-reader/README.md

 Whether you work in an organization that uses test-driven development or in an organization that uses tests to make sure future feature development doesn't break existing features, it's an important skill to have!

 ## Dependencies
-Udacity provided the starter files, which included a partially complete feedreader.js file, and a fully completed app.js file, among other files.
+- Udacity provided the starter files, which included a partially complete feedreader.js file, and a fully completed app.js file, among other files.
+- Jasmine

 ## Resources